Your small business needs customers. A successful Google My Business profile will help you reach customers.

 The next challenge is to be seen at the top of that list (like Ted’s Plumbing is) though which I’ll get into later.

-Before you get there you’ll need a few things to get started with a successful Google Business Profile.
+Before you get there you’ll need a few things to get started with a successful Google My Business profile.

 What you need to start

-The requirements for creating your Google Business Profile isn’t a lot and best of all it’s completely free.
+The requirements for creating your Google My Business profile isn’t a lot and best of all it’s completely free.

 You need a Google account set up.
 If you are signed up for any Google service then you have a Google account.